Urban-Meteorology-Reading/UMEP-Workshop/source/Prepare/PrepareForTheWorkshop.rst

 Preparing for the workshop
 --------------------------

-Prior to the workshop complete the steps in the section.
+Prior to the workshop complete the steps in the section but not before we tell you it is ready as we are updating a few things (and you would need to update the software).

-Please also look at the `background material <Background>`.
+The `background material <Background>` provides links to key papers and manuals.

 .. toctree::
    :maxdepth: 2